A WW II story? Or a love story?

 “What if that lets the Krauts overrun us?”
 Tony said.
 “And how do we know these villagers are worth protecting?
 Might be Nazis.”

-“Kinda doubt those little children are,” James said.
-A wave of nausea gave him pause.
-The children had to be terrified of the gunfire, the yelling, the war.
+“Kinda doubt those little kids are,” James said.
+The thought of the children gave him pause.
+They had to be terrified around the clock of the gunfire, the distant booming, the war.

 “Good point,” Pete said.
 “But Tony’s got one, too.”

 “If we can’t protect children,” James said, “what the hell good are we?
 We can’t help the French and at the same time put them in harm’s way if we can avoid it.”